 However, in order to be an effective use of time, a lesson needs a purpose.
 This is often the first part of a lesson plan and gives a reason why the lesson is important and what students can expect to learn from it.
-Once the ideal learning outcome is determined, the plan can be more easily formulated to address it.
+Once the ideal learning outcomes are determined, the lesson plan can be more easily formulated to address it.

-The point of a lesson is to learn something new or develop a new skill based on the topic of the lesson.
-Without establishing goals or learning outcomes, there is no way to assess whether the lessons were beneficial or not.
+The point of the lesson is to learn something new or develop a new skill based on the topic of the lesson.
+Without establishing goals or learning outcomes, there is no way to assess whether the lesson plan was beneficial or not.

 When a goal is set for a lesson it will be clear what the student should know or be able to do at the end of the lesson.
 This will make the lesson more focused, helping keep students interested and engaged.

 The newfound knowledge or skills that should be gained from a lesson plan is called learning outcomes.
 A learning outcome in a lesson plan tells what development will be accomplished by a specified amount of time in the classroom, such as a day or week.
 This demonstrable knowledge or skill can be evaluated through tests or other demonstrations.
 Being able to demonstrate the skill or knowledge shows that the student has made progress and learned something new.